Edinburgh-Yes, I ate Haggis

 🍽️ The Bite Test

-🍝 Amarone ➜ Excellent Italian, good prices, classy atmosphere.
-One of our favorite out-of-town Italian spots.
+🍝 Amarone ➜ Solid Italian, good prices, classy atmosphere.

 🍺 World’s End Pub ➜ Warm, authentic Scottish food (I had the fish & chips), great beer list, friendly crowd.
 Solid pick all around.

-And of course, a bit of street food and a few random walk-ins — hit or miss, but part of the fun.
+And of course, a bit of street food and a few random walk-ins-hit or miss, typical of touristy areas.

 💭 Final Thoughts

-If you go, hike Arthur’s Seat — the view overlooks the entire city.
-We ran out of time, but it’s top of the list for next visit.
+If you go, and like to hike, hike Arthur’s Seat.
+The view overlooks the entire city.
+We ran out of time, but it’s top of the list for next visit, assuming we want to make the long ass walk.